Ice hockey at the 2025 Winter World University Games: Men's tournament

 The men's ice hockey tournament at the 2025 Winter World University Games was held during 11 to 22 January 2025.
-Ten national student teams participated in the event, representing Canada, Czechia, Japan, Kazakhstan, Poland, Slovakia, South Korea, Sweden, Ukraine, and the United States.
+Ten national student teams participated in the event, representing Canada, the Czech Republic, Japan, Kazakhstan, Poland, Slovakia, South Korea, Sweden, Ukraine, and the United States.

 The preliminary round was contested in two cities – Group A was hosted at the Pinerolo Palaghiaccio in Pinerolo and Group B at the Palaghiaccio Olimpico in Torre Pellice.
-Select games of the playoff round were played at Palasport Tazzoli in Torino, in addition to games played at the preliminary round sites.
+Select games of the playoff round were played at Palasport Tazzoli in Turin, in addition to games played at the preliminary round sites.

 Preliminary round

 All times are local (UTC+1).